YashKarnik/Python-Data-Structures-and-Algorithms/README.md

-# Data structures and Algorithm paraigms using python
+# Data structures and Algorithm paradigms using python